luciusmagn/magnusi.tech/posts/huoh.md

 the moment he ended his life.
 Oh... he ended his life.
 Maybe this man isn't lying, he thought.

 Jay saw that this man looked very strange.
-He had red eyes with a triangular pupil, he was clad in black, wore a hat and his face was obscured by the head and an impenetrable shadow that it produced.
+He had red eyes with a triangular pupil, he was clad in black, wore a hat and his face was obscured by the hat and an impenetrable shadow that it produced.
 The only thing that went through it was the shine of his red eyes.

 Jay explained everything and went into as much detail as he could.
 Sadly, there wasn't enough information about that